-I will send you monthly emails about songwriting, performing and life. 🙂
+SIGN UP for my monthly emails about songwriting, performing and life.

 "She has a beautiful voice that can soar and scat, get folky and funky, and enchant crowds"

-Levoy has toured throughout the West Coast, Texas, and New England, performing at the some of nations’ most prestigious music festivals and listening venues, including the Great American Music Hall, the Iron Horse Music Hall, the Kerrville Folk Festival, and the High Sierra Music Festival as well as in premier showcases and music conferences in Los Angles, Las Vegas, and Seattle, including ASCAP’s Quiet on the Set, The National Academy of Songwriters’ Acoustic Underground, EAT’M, and Rockrgrl.
+Levoy has toured throughout the country, performing at prestigious music festivals and listening venues, including the Great American Music Hall, the Iron Horse Music Hall, the Kerrville Folk Festival, and the High Sierra Music Festival, as well as in premier showcases including ASCAP’s Quiet on the Set, The National Academy of Songwriters’ Acoustic Underground, EAT’M and Rockrgrl.

 “One of the most original singer/songwriters to come out of the Bay Area.”

 “…the voice of angel.” – Brendan Okrent, ASCAP Sr. Director of Repertory

 “Exceptional, resonant, and passionate…” – SF Weekly

 “Evocative lyrics, powerful images, compelling performance.” – San Francisco Bay Guardian

 “As a great story captures the mind and paints vivid mental images, so does Levoy capture my attention with her words and music.” – Bob Skye, The Plant Recording Studios